homebysix/auto-update-magic/README.md

 5. Open the __auto_update_magic.sh__ script in a text editor again, and change `DEBUG_MODE` to `false` on line 65.
 The script is now ready to deploy.

-    <div style="border: 1px solid #ddd; background-color: #f5d0d2; padding: 10px; margin: 10px; font-size: 0.85em;">Note: Keep in mind that you'll need to edit this script again if you add more "auto updated" apps in the future.
-You'll find instructions for doing that in the <a href="#adding-more-apps">Adding More Apps</a> section.</div>
+    :warning: Note: Keep in mind that you'll need to edit this script again if you add more "auto updated" apps in the future.
+You'll find instructions for doing that in the <a href="#adding-more-apps">Adding More Apps</a> section.

 6. Edit the __com.jamfsoftware.jamfnation.auto_update_magic.plist__ file with a text editor.
 Set the `StartInterval` as desired.
 (Default is 3600, which is one hour.)